Progress Assessment Methodology

 T=tn – t1 where tn and t1 are the latest and the earliest years, respectively, for which data on indicator I are available.
 The time-related weights work as multipliers that inflate/deflate the rate of change in each period in proportion to its temporal distance to the target year (t).
 The time-related weight for the ith data points for a given country/region for estimating indicator values of the year is:

 Weights are then incorporated into a regression model used for different indicators.
-In a few exceptions where the indicator is time-independent, time-related weights were not used (e.g., disaster-related indicators, ODA and other financial aid, etc.).
+In a few exceptions where the indicator is timeindependent, time-related weights were not used (e.g., disaster-related indicators, ODA and other financial aid, etc.).

 Setting regional target values

-Of 169 SDG targets, only 30 per cent have specific (implicit or explicit) target values.
+Of 169 SDG targets, only 37 per cent have specific (implicit or explicit) target values.
 For the rest, this report sets target values using a “champion area” approach.
 This is based on what has been feasible in the past and optimizes the use of available data.
 The idea is to identify the top performers in the region and set their average rate of change as the region’s target rate.
 If we imagine all the top performers for one specific indicator as belonging to one hypothetical area, this can be labelled as the region’s champion area whose rate of change equals the average for the top performers.
 This can then be considered the target rate for the region.
 In other words, if the region as a whole can perform as well as its champion area over the 15 years from 2015 to 2030, we should expect to achieve the target value.
 Subsequently, the universal target value for the region can be derived by applying the rate of change in the champion area to the regional value in the base year.
 In this report, the regional value is the average value of the indicator over all countries for which data are available.
-In cases where application of champion area was not possible, the top five performers were identified based on the latest available data the average value for those five countries was used as regional target.
+In cases where the application of champion area was not possible, the top five performers were identified based on the latest available data, and the average value for those five countries was used as the regional target.

 Evidence strength - sufficiency of indicators at goal level